Updated on: Feb 10, 2024

 Some common sizes for women are between 6 (16.5mm) to 7 (17.3mm).

 Using a Different Ring

 Probably the easiest DIYish method is to use a ring that you already own and you know fits you.
-Simply lay the ring flat, measure the diameter with a ruler and compare to a standard ring size guide.
-You could also try printing a life size ring guide and just place your ring on top of the size it is closest too.
+Simply lay the ring flat, measure the diameter with a ruler and compare it to a standard ring size guide.
+You could also try printing a life-size ring guide and just place your ring on top of the size it is closest to.

 Commonly Asked Questions About Ring Sizes

 Q1: What if I accidentally bought a ring and it’s the wrong size?

 A: Most jewelers will offer to resize your ring, this process includes adding or removing metal from the band and can visually alter your ring.

 Q2: Can all rings be resized?

 A: It really depends on the design, you should really look at the ring designer’s or manufacturer’s website or call them.
 There are also plenty of ring resizer products you could purchase that might be able to fix your problem.

 Q3: Can I just guess my partner's ring size, I want it to be a surprise?